radiantlogic-v8/documentation-new/documentation/introduction/admin-tools-overview.md

 The endpoint to reach the Control Panel can be found by navigating to the environment details in the Environment Operations Center.

+>[!warning]
+> Enable IP Based Access Control in the Security settings in Environment Operations Center to limit which IP addresses can access these endpoints.

 ![App Endpoint in EOC](Media/eoc-newcp-endpoint.jpg)

 The Directory Administrator credentials for Control Panel are defined when the environment is created.
 These credentials must be used to log into the Control Panel for the first time.